Articles on: Legal & Security

 The points listed above help reduce the probability of a major data breach occurring.
 You can read more on how Crisp manages security there.

-Whenever Crisp develops a new system, security comes as a first when designing the architecture of such a system.
-Our first goal is to protect the integrity of the new production system, and second goal to protect the user data that's being stored and used by that system.
+Whenever Crisp develops a new system, security comes first when designing the architecture of such a system.
+Our first goal is to protect the integrity of the new production system, and our second goal to protect the user data that's being stored and used by that system.
+We investigate the system via a Data Protection Impact Assessment (DPIA) for any risk for unauthorized access, modification or loss of data, and implement mitigation measures to ensure Privacy by default and Privacy by Design.

 Crisp developers are well educated to software and network security, which helped us build a secure by design software over time.

-Crisp designated a Data Protection Officer, as required by GDPR:
+Crisp designated a Data Protection Officer for GDPR-related matters.

 12. International